bomonike/bomonike.github.io/cat.md

 created: "2025-01-11"
 ---

+This is a part of my <a target="_blank" href="https://bomonike.github.io/ag-tech">ag-tech</a> series.

 https://catdpc.docebosaas.com/t4w/learn/signin
 Caterpillar's Technicans for the World certification is <a target="_blank" href="https://catdpc.docebosaas.com/t4w/pages/49/caterpillarr-technicians-for-the-world">available in English, Arabic, Chinese, Japanese, Spanish, Portugese, French</a>

 ## Glossary

 * azimuth thrusters
 * APC = Accessory power converter receives DC voltage from the power inverter and supplies it to the HVAC compressor and machine batteries.
 The APC also monitors the machine frame for ground fault conditions.
 * CWL = Compact wheel loader |  have fully electric systems
 * ECM = electronic control modules
-GPIC = Generator Power Inverter Control
-MPIC = Motor Power Inverter Control
+* MPIC = Motor Power Inverter Control
 * EMD = Electro-Mechanical Drive
 *  Energy Time Shift Module (ETSM) | Charges during the day and discharges at night, minimizing reliance on carbon-intense fuels and grid supply.
 Contains lithium-ion batteries for energy storage.

-* gensets | Provides supplemental power when renewable energy sources are not producing at full capacity.
+* gensets = generator sets | Provides supplemental power when renewable energy sources are not producing at full capacity.
+* GPIC = Generator Power Inverter Control
-*  Grid Stability Module (GSM) | Helps remote sites and firing of grid facilities to overcome large load steps, enabling high penetration levels of renewable energy.
+* GSM = Grid Stability Module | Helps remote sites and firing of grid facilities to overcome large load steps, enabling high penetration levels of renewable energy.
 Contains lithium-ion batteries for energy storage, with optional ultracapacitors for short duration, high-power output to support momentary load charges.

-* IGBT = insulated-gate bipolar transistor inverters (3).
+* IGBT = insulated-gate bipolar transistor inverters
 * LHD = Load-Haul-Dump (model)

-* Microgrid Master Controller (MMC) | Allows operators to precisely control and monitor microgrid system energy.
+* MMC = Microgrid Master Controller | Allows operators to precisely control and monitor microgrid system energy.
 * NG output | Current produced by the alternator is sent to the electrical locker with a cabinet of insulated-gate bipolar transistor (IGBT) inverters (3).
 These are supplied with rectified MG output.

 * OHT = Off-Highway Truck | The 795F AC OHT has an electric drive power train.
 The engine drives a generator (6) through a drive shaft.
 Three phase AC electrical current produced by the generator is sent to the inverter cabinet (7) through high voltage cables.
 The power inverter rectifies the three phase AC current to DC current.
 The DC power is then inverted back to variable frequency AC, which can be regulated to adjust machine speed.
 The AC power is transmitted to the traction motors (8).
 The traction motors convert the electrical energy from the inverter cabinet to rotating mechanical energy.
 The traction motors are connected to the final drives, which propel the rear wheels.
 The 795F electric drive is also equipped with a retarding grid (9), which places a resistive load on the traction motors to help slow the motor speed and the wheel speed.

 * PIC = power inverter control | controls the flow of generator output current into the power inverter, as commanded by the machine ECM.
 * pentograph

 * SPM = Screed Power Module | Screeds have a tractor-integrated generator driven by the engines of F-series asphalt pavers to power the screed heaters.
 * SR
 * switched reluctance (SR) generator (2).
 In the D6 XE track-type tractor,

 * versatile power system (VPS)
 * WHL = WHEEL LOADER | The 938M WHL has a hydrostatic power train hydraulic motors to transfer power to a transmission (5).
 The transmission controls the output speed, direction and torque of the power delivered to the remainder of the power train, as previously described with the mechanical power train.
 These applications also utilize drive shafts, differentials, and final drives similar to machines with a mechanical power train.

 During retarding mode, traction motors are used to generate power and deliver power to the inverter cabinet.
 The power generated is the result of the energy required to maintain or reduce the machine speed while traveling downhill.
 The inverter cabinet rectifies the three-phase AC from the traction motors to DC.
 This DC power is delivered to the retarding grid (6).
 The retarding grid dissipates the electric power in the form of heat.

 ## Social Media